AdobeDocs/workfront.en/help/classic/manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-overview.md

   </tr>
   <tr>
    <td>Total Cost</td>
    <td> <p>The sum of the costs of all the projects displayed in the Portfolio Optimizer.
-The cost of each project is the same as the Budgeted Cost of the Project as it is displayed in the Business Case Summary. </p> <p>For more information about the financial fields of projects in the Business Case, see the section "Understanding Financial Fields in the Business Case" in the article <a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project in Adobe Workfront</a>.</p> </td>
+The cost of each project is the same as the Budgeted Cost of the Project as it is displayed in the Business Case Summary. </p> <p>For more information about the financial fields of projects in the Business Case, see the section "Understanding Financial Fields in the Business Case" in the article <a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project </a>.</p> </td>
   </tr>
   <tr>
    <td>Risk </td>